Block withholding resilience: Block withholding attacks

 \section{Block withholding attacks}

-It has been known since late 2013 that the rules of the Bitcoin protocol are not in sync with the interests of miners (see \cite{GPM2020} for an overview).
-In particular, when the miner has enough computing power, the miner may have an interest in adopting a deviant strategy.
-We present below a simple example of deviant strategy, the ``1+2 strategy'', showing that the honest strategy is not the most profitable one.
+It has been known since late 2013 that the rules of the Bitcoin protocol are not aligned with the interests of miners.
+The reader can consult \cite{GPM2020} or \cite{Zhang} for an overview.
+In particular, when the miner has enough computing power, he can have an interest in adopting a deviant strategy.
+For the sake of being self-contained, we present next a simple example of deviant strategy, the ``1+2 strategy'', showing that the honest strategy is not the most profitable one.
+This strategy is a simplified version of the selfish-mining strategy \cite{ES14}.
+See Note \ref{ssm} below.
+It is the simplest profitable block withholding mining strategy one can imagine.

+\begin{note} The profitability ratio $\Gamma$ that we have introduced equals to the objective function defined in some literature as $\frac{r_1+r_2+...}{h_1+h_2+...}$ where each $r_i$ (resp. $h_i$) denotes the reward in terms of number of blocks won by the attacker (resp. progression of the height of the official blockchain) coming from a new step in the random walk \cite{BET20, SSZ17}.
+To prove that the two notions are the same, we can group terms in the numerator which belong to a same excursion around state $\{0\}$ :

+where $\nu_i$ is the $i-th$ returning time at the initial state $\{0\}$.
+The same thing occurs for the denominator.
+So,